graphile/crystal/examples/forum/tutorial.md

 comment on column forum_example.post.created_at is 'The time this post was created.';
 ```

-Ok, pretty basic.
-Our `headline` is twice as long as a tweet, and to use our `forum_example.post_topic` type we wrote it as the column type just as we may set a column type to `integer`.
-Aren’t Postgres user-defined types impressive!
-We also made sure to include comments this time around.
+Pretty basic.
+Our `headline` is twice as long as a tweet, and to use our `forum_example.post_topic` type we wrote it as the column type just as we may write `integer` as the column type.
+We also made sure to include comments.

-Now that we have nailed the basics, let’s explore Postgres functions and see how we can use them to extend the functionality of our database.
+Now that we have gone over the basics, let’s explore Postgres functions and see how we can use them to extend the functionality of our database.

-## Postgres Functions
+## Database Functions
 The Postgres [`CREATE FUNCTION`](https://www.postgresql.org/docs/current/static/sql-createfunction.html) command is truly amazing.
 It allows us to write functions for our database in SQL, and other languages including JavaScript and Ruby!

 The following is a basic Postgres function: